ElektraInitiative/libelektra/doc/TESTING.md

 4. Use the XDG resolver (see `scripts/configure-xdg`) and set the environment variable `XDG_CONFIG_DIRS`, currently lacks `spec` namespaces, see #734.

+## Environment

+- The script `checkbashisms` is needed to check for bashism, it is part of `devscripts`.

 ## Conventions

 - All names of the test must start with test (needed by test driver for installed tests).